Manisha Joshi

-Manisha Joshi (born 1971, Kutch, Gujarat) is a Gujarati language poet and journalist.
-She is an author of four poetry collections including Kandara (1996), Kansara Bazar (2001), Kandmool (2013), and Thaak (2020).
+Manisha Joshi (born 6 April 1971) is an Indian Gujarati-language poet and journalist.
+She is the author of four poetry collections including Kandara (1996), Kansara Bazar (2001), Kandmool (2013), and Thaak (2020).
 She currently lives in California.

 Early life and education

 Manisha Joshi was born on 6 April 1971 in Godhra, a small village near Mandvi in Kutch district, to Tara Joshi and Laxmikant Joshi.

 After finishing her HSC at Anjar in 1989, aged 18, she began writing poetry, and moved to Vadodara to attend college, as there was no further education above 9th standard in her village.
 During her college years she read world literature, in particular modern literature.
 She completed her Bachelor of Arts and Master of Arts in English literature in 1992 and 1995 respectively at Maharaja Sayajirao University, Vadodara.
 She also obtained a diploma in Mass Communication from St. Xaviers College, Mumbai in 1993.
 While attending university she studied the books written by her college professors, including Sitanshu Yashaschandra, Ganesh Devy and Babu Suthar, and became acquainted with other Gujarati writers such as Gulam Mohammed Sheikh, Prabodh Parikh, Labhshankar Thaker, Nitin Mehta, Jaydev Shukla and Bholabhai Patel.